All You Need To Know About Composting & How To Make Yours

 Typically, compost can improve soil fertility in gardens, agricultural landscapes, horticulture, urban agriculture, etc.

-The key difference between manure and compost is that manure is feces (sometimes urine) sourced as a byproduct from raising animals,
+The key difference between manure and compost is that manure is faeces (sometimes urine) sourced as a byproduct from raising animals,

 while compost is organic matter that’s undergone a natural decomposition process.